FutureProofHomes/Documentation/docs/satellite1-support.md

 ## Hardware & Recovery

-### How do I completely remove the Sat1 from Home Assistnat & ESPHome? { .faq-question }
+### How do I completely remove the Sat1 from Home Assistant & ESPHome? { .faq-question }
 ??? note "How do I completely remove the Sat1 from Home Assistant & ESPHome?"
     1. In Home Assistant: **Settings → Devices and Services → ESPHome** → 3 dots next to the Satellite1 → **Delete**.
         ![Delete ESPHome device](/assets/delete_sat1_esp_device.png){ width="100%" }